-Alistair Harrison report on the closure of the Haltwhistle Echo for Tyne Tees Television news magazine on Today at Six broadcast on 25 September 1969.
-The newspaper ceased production on 26 September 1969.
-The newspaper was absorbed by the Hexham Courant.
+A report on the closure of the Haltwhistle Echo for Tyne Tees Television news magazine Today at Six, originally broadcast on 25 September 1969.
+The newspaper ceased production on 26 September 1969 and was absorbed by the Hexham Courant.
+Alister Harrison reports.

 This amateur footage by Stephen Gray records two events in the 1980s: the first is a York Run that starts from the Knavesmire, and the second is the demolition in 1987 of tower blocks on the Nursery Farm Estate in Gateshead.
 The towers were commissioned by Felling UDC and completed in 1968.
 The consulting architect and engineer for this development was John Poulson.
 The compilation also includes brief footage of the film-maker's colleagues in the Environmental Health Department of Gateshead Council and on site at slum housing due for demolition.